-There are several ways to invest against a company or market, all based on the simple reality that it takes two to tango—successful shorting requires two opinions, two beliefs, two sets of actions by investors—someone thinks an equity is going up and you think it is going down.
+There are several ways to invest against a company or market, all based on the simple reality that it takes 2 to tango—successful shorting requires 2 opinions, 2 beliefs, 2 sets of actions by investors—someone thinks an equity is going up and you think it is going down.
 Better still if most people think it is going up and you play the role of the contrarian.

 So, what exactly is shorting?
 There are several flavors worth exploring.

 - Traditional shorting—borrower beware

 - Other methods—naked calls, naked puts, naked shorting

 Traditional shorting—borrower beware